jianqiuz/MoistureFunctions/README.md

 * Folder--Diffusion_nonlinear_analysis

-   * This folder contains the R script used fo rdiffusion based nonliear kinetics analysis within a model system.
+   * This folder contains the R script used fo diffusion based nonliear kinetics analysis within a model system.
 Sensitivity analysis and graph generation are also included.

 * Folder--Dataset_mmk_analysis